 - Please, whatever you do, do not take out a payday loan.

-I know it’s a challenging time of year to be faced with a pay delay, but we can’t change that.
+I know it’s challenging time to be faced with a pay delay, but we can’t change that.
 What you can do is turn that stressed-out energy to take some positive steps to be prepared in case your pay is delayed.

 Questions?
 Ask them in the comments and I’ll get you some answers!